michelderu/ITAM/README.md

 sudo rpm -i /tmp/MarkLogicConverters.rpm
 ```

+### Entity enrichment
+To really get added value out of the unstructured documents, it is important to enrich the doucuments and find/name entities.
+In this case, we'll go searching for entities like Publisher and Product.
+In order to do this, we need a dictionary of relevant information, this dictionary can be created out of the Canonical Inventory entity.
+Following that, the entities can be found and enriched.
+All of this takes place in `src/main/ml-modules/root/custom-modules/custom/M_Contracts/main.sjs`.

 ## Connecting to a BI solution like Tableau or PowerBI
 During installation of the Data Hub Framework an ODBC port has been configured on port 8014, linked to the data-hub-FINAL database.
 This allows for SQL over ODBC to query the database and it's generated Instances.
 For ODBC to work, the ODBC driver had to be downloaded and installed from http://develop.marklogic.com.